RyderReed15/SnakeQLearning/README.md

 # SnakeQLearning
 A game of snake that uses deep Q learning to teach itself to play the game.
-Done for my high junoir year CS project.
+Done for my high school junior year CS project.

 ## Dependencies